sebastiansauer/hpstr-jekyll-theme/_posts/2016-08-16-looping-purrr.md

 ---
 layout: post
 title: Looping through dataframe columns using purrr::map()
+tags: [rstats]
 ---

-*reading time: 5-10 min.*

-# Let's get purrr
+Let's get purrr.
 Recently, I ran across this issue: A data frame with many columns; I wanted to select all numeric columns and submit them to a t-test with some grouping variables.

 As this is a quite common task, and the purrr-approach (package [purrr](https://github.com/hadley/purrr) by @HadleyWickham) is quite elegant, I present the approach in this post.